10 Lightweight Linux Distros That Can Revive Your Old Hardware in 2020

-- Familiar desktop layouts for Windows and MacOS users
+- Familiar desktop layouts for Windows and macOS users

-- Impressive variety of built-in apps
+- An impressive variety of built-in apps

 - Not suitable for systems that are more than 10 years old

 Ubuntu MATE is a very popular Linux distro that’s easy to recommend to novices and advanced users alike.
-Similar to Linux Lite, Ubuntu MATE is a particularly good choice for users thinking about switching from Windows or even MacOS.
-The MATE desktop environment is a continuation of Genome 2 and looks absolutely gorgeous even in its basic form.
+Similar to Linux Lite, Ubuntu MATE is a particularly good choice for users thinking about switching from Windows or even macOS.
+The MATE desktop environment is a continuation of Gnome 2 and looks absolutely gorgeous even in its basic form.
 In addition, you have plenty of layouts and customization options at your disposal that can make the desktop look even prettier.
 A few notable layouts include Redmond (perfect for Windows users), Cupertino (perfect for MacOS users), Mutiny, Pantheon, and Netbook.

 If you’re looking for a lightweight Linux distro that comes with plenty of helpful tools and features right off the bat, you’re going to love what Ubuntu MATE has to offer.
 Some of the more noteworthy pre-installed applications include Firefox, LibreOffice, Redshift, Plank, Network Manager, Blueman, Magnus, Orca Screen Reader, and more.
 There are also well-known tools like System Monitor, Power Statistics, Disk Usage Analyzer, Dictionary, Pluma, and Engrampa, among others.
 All of those are included with the base version of Ubuntu Mate but you can access the Software Boutique to download countless other applications in order to customize the OS to your specific needs.